 James Watson

 James Watson is Watson Woodhouse’s Chairman and Head of Special Case Work.
-For over three decades James has successfully grown Watson Woodhouse from a small criminal defence practice to make it the leading multi-specialist solicitors in Teesside, Durham and North Yorkshire.
+For over three decades James has successfully grown Watson Woodhouse from a small criminal defence practice to make it the leading multi-specialist solicitor in Teesside, Durham and North Yorkshire.

 As a very highly regarded and much sought after criminal defence solicitor, James works nationally and internationally, specialising in white collar and cyber fraud cases.